herluf-ba/herluf-ba.github.io/content/making-a-turn-based-multiplayer-game-in-rust-03-writing-a-client-using-bevy.md

 ---
 title : Making a turn based multiplayer game in Rust - Writing a client using Bevy (part 3/3) description : 'A tutorial series about writing turn based multiplayer games using Rust and the Bevy game engine.
-This part 3/3 which goes into TODO'
+This part 3/3 which goes into the details of how to integrate a bevy client with our game server'
-publishedAt: '2022-07-26T14:00:00Z'
+publishedAt: '2022-09-03T14:00:00Z'
 tags:
   - rust
   - gamedev